-- From 2016 to 2018, CARB has conducted over 1900 inspections and South Coast AQMD conducted approximately 99 inspections and responded to approximately 300 complaints in the San Bernardino and Muscoy community. - Both CARB and South Coast AQMD will continue to design their programs to most effectively address sources within their respective jurisdictions. - An enforcement approach that utilizes specialized program structures, outreach efforts in the community, use of technology, and interagency partnerships can lead to further emission reductions.
+- From 2016 to 2018, CARB has conducted over 2,200 inspections and South Coast AQMD conducted approximately 800 inspections and responded to approximately 2,600 complaints in the Wilmington, Carson, West Long Beach community. - Both CARB and South Coast AQMD have designed their programs to most effectively address sources within their respective jurisdictions. - An enforcement approach that utilizes specialized program structures, outreach efforts in the community, use of technology, and interagency partnerships can lead to higher compliance rates and further emission reductions.

-Overview of Air Quality Related Enforcement Program - Purpose and Jurisdiction
+Overview of Enforcement Program Purpose and Jurisdiction

-The primary goal of enforcement activities is for regulated entities to achieve compliance with air quality rules and regulations, and to protect public health.
+The primary goal of enforcement activities is for regulated parties to achieve compliance with air quality rules and regulations, and to protect public health.
 Part of this process involves consistently identifying and resolving violations, thereby ensuring a level playing field for all regulated entities and preventing unfair advantages for violators.